-It is more enjoyable taking pictures of each other wearing the turkey hats and t-shirts sold during the event.
+Taking pictures of each other wearing the turkey hats and t-shirts sold during the event is more enjoyable.

 Since this is an actual marathon, you and your loved ones could get prizes when you emerge as winners.
 But what matters most is that you’ll spend time together.

 Cozying up in front of the TV is a Thanksgiving tradition that never gets old.
 So, after the Thanksgiving meal, come together in the entertainment room for some good old Netflix and chill.

 Because everyone has their preferred movie or series, you watch popular shows that all can relate to.